Menu

 Increased Personal Happiness

 Personal happiness is not an easy thing to find.
-One of the many factors adding up to it is the connections we have throughout our lives.
+Many factors contribute to it, chief among them the connections we forge throughout our lives – with family, friends, and colleagues.
 The Harvard Study of Adult Development has discovered that social connections form a big chunk of a person’s happiness.
 They studied the lifetime of 724 men for 79 years, from their childhood to elderliness, and came up with these results.
-The critical factor here is that the impact of these relationships is not in their quantity but quality.
+The critical factor here is that the impact of these relationships is not in their quantity but in quality.
 So try to avoid unhealthy relationships and just focus on the ones that make you happy.

-When employees feel a sense of belonging and have friendly communication with their peers, they feel more motivated and do their job with more pleasure.
-When there is a friendly atmosphere at work, employees are also more likely to stay with the company longer.
-Good office relationships become a motivating factor to come to work every day.
+When employees feel a sense of belonging and engage in friendly communication with their peers, they are more motivated and find greater satisfaction in their tasks.
+This environment fosters empathy, cementing the office’s social health and bringing immense benefits to the company.
+When there is a friendly atmosphere at work, employees are more likely to stay with the company longer.
+Good office relationships become a motivating factor in coming to work every day, fostering positive work habits and providing growth opportunities.

 Stronger Health